hashicorp/terraform-website/README.md

 - This repository, under `content/source/docs/`:
     - Terraform Cloud docs
     - Terraform Enterprise docs
-    - Building Terraform Providers
+    - Plugin Development
-    - Publishing Providers and Modules
+    - Terraform Registry Publishing

     **Notable branches:** `master` is the "live" content that gets deployed to terraform.io.
 The site gets redeployed for new commits to master.
 - [hashicorp/terraform][tf-repo], under `website/docs`: